WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

 ### Configure automatic Builds

 Now we come to the most interesting part of the policy.
 I add a build policy and select the previously created CustomerApi CI pipeline.
 You can find the post <a href="/build-net-core-in-ci-pipeline-in-azure-devops" target="_blank" rel="noopener noreferrer">here</a>.
-I set /CustomerApi/* as path filter.
+I set /CustomerApi/* as the path filter.
 The automatic trigger starts the build every time changes are committed inside the CustomerApi folder and the build expires after 12 hours.
 This means if the pull request is not completed within 12 hours, the build has to be triggered again.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/08/Add-a-build-policy-for-the-CustomerApi-to-the-Pull-Request.jpg"><img loading="lazy" src="/assets/img/posts/2020/08/Add-a-build-policy-for-the-CustomerApi-to-the-Pull-Request.jpg" alt="Add a build policy for the CustomerApi to the Pull Request" /></a>